 Stereotactic Body Radiation Therapy

-As a National Cancer Institute-designated cancer center in the Kansas City region, The University of Kansas Cancer Center offers the most advanced medical and surgical treatments.
-This includes shorter-course radiation therapy, called stereotactic body radiation therapy, which involves delivering higher doses of radiation in fewer treatments.
+As the only National Cancer Institute-designated cancer center in the Kansas City region, The University of Kansas Cancer Center offers the most advanced radiation treatments and technologies.
+This includes short-course radiation therapy, called stereotactic body radiation therapy (SBRT), which involves delivering higher doses of radiation in fewer treatments.

 Typically, radiation therapy may take weeks to complete, depending on the type and stage of cancer being treated.
-With SBRT, you receive 5 treatments over a span of 1½ weeks.
-The innovative procedure dramatically reduces treatment time, is more manageable for you and reduces the overall dose of radiation.
+With SBRT, you receive 5 treatments or less over a span of 1-2 weeks.
+This advanced technology and innovative treatment dramatically reduces treatment time, is more manageable for you and reduces the overall dose of radiation.
 For example, while historically, we treated prostate cancer with daily radiation treatment for 9 weeks, with more advanced SBRT technology we use at The University of Kansas Cancer Center we can treat prostate cancer in 1 week.

-In addition, side effects and cure rates are equal to or better than when compared to conventional treatment with image-guided radiation therapy and intensity modulated radiation therapy.
+In addition, side effects and cure rates are equal to or better than when compared to conventional radiation treatment.
 The University of Kansas Cancer Center physicians have the most extensive and longest experience in the Kansas City region in offering SBRT treatment for a variety of cancers including prostate cancer.

 What is stereotactic body radiation therapy?